 - This works and keeps the user at the current URL.

-Using relative paths is also essential if you decide to implement secure hosting on your site, since you won’t have to change any absolute links/paths from http to https.
+Using relative paths is also essential if you implement secure hosting on your site since you won’t have to change any absolute links/paths from HTTP to HTTPS.

 A reason to use a redirect domain instead